 A beautiful yoga practice can in fact look really simple.
 Yoga Sutra 11:46 is “sthira-sukham-āsanam.”
 In his book, “Light On The Yoga Sutras”, BKS Iyengar translates this as “Asana is firmness of body, steadiness of intelligence and benevolence of spirit”.
 A more contemporary translation is that a yoga posture should be steady, stable and comfortable.

 When we practise Ashtanga Vinyasa Yoga, we get to a place of “sthira-sukham-asanam” using the Trishtana method, which is posture, breath and gaze.
 By moving into a pose and maintaining it, with a steady, even breath, and a fixed gaze (drishti) that withdraws our awareness from all that’s trying to distract us, we direct our awareness internally.
-This stimulates the flow of energy in the subtle body, releasing stress and tension and helping us relax.
+This stimulates the flow of energy in the subtle body, releases stress and tension and helps us relax.
 Over time, practice by practice, things start to happen.
 Your body begins to feel more fluid and light.
 Your mind becomes calm.
 You start to cultivate deeper awareness.
 Your reactions are more conscious and considered.
 You start to notice what Victor Frankel, author of “Man’s Search For Meaning”, calls “the pause between the stimulus and the response”.
 That’s when you know that the energetic work of yoga is really happening.

 With a regular Ashtanga practice, transformation creeps up on you, whether you like it or not.
 And here’s the thing, not everyone is a fan.
 When yoga starts to tell you what your body and mind need, it may not be what you want to hear.
 You might be very stuck in your ways, accustomed to certain habits, whether they’re good for you or not.
 Richard Freeman says “Usually, there’s about a three-month love affair with yoga.
 After about two months of practice, people think they are practically enlightened.
 Then, usually around the third month, something happens and the yoga actually starts to work.
 And the first thing the ego structure does is to look for an escape route.
 People start heading for the door just at the moment when they should stay.”